OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:166

 > I hope for Your salvation, Lord,
-> And do Your commandments.
+> And follow Your commandments.

 ## Psalm 119:167

 > My soul keeps Your testimonies,
-> And I love them exceedingly.
+> And I love them greatly.

 ## Psalm 119:168

-> I keep Your precepts and Your testimonies,
+> I observe Your precepts and Your testimonies,
 > For all my ways are before You.

 ---